Marwell Zoo, Hampshire review for families

-We downloaded the Marwell Zoo app before our visit, it has a map of the park and an audio tour as well as times of the daily talks to help you plan what and when you want to see.
+We downloaded the Marwell Zoo app before our visit, it has a map of the park, offers, facts and feed times to help you plan what you want to see.

 Whatever you do, avoid singing the “We’re Going to the Zoo” song to small children before you go.
 They may insist, as my two toddlers did, in playing it on repeat in the car for the entire journey there.

 Opening dates and times: